Tea & Tonic

 Hotel del Coronado

-This year's Tea & Tonic will again be held at the beautiful and historic Hotel del Coronado.
+This year's Tea & Tonic was held at the beautiful and historic Hotel del Coronado.

 1500 Orange Ave, Coronado, CA 92118